-MOTOR VEHICLE SALES AND SERVICE - The use of any building or land area for the display and sale of new or used automobiles, trucks, vans, trailers, recreation vehicles, motorcycles, or similar motorized vehicles.
-This use may include repair facilities for such vehicles.
+MOTOR VEHICLE SALES FACILITY - The use of any building or land area for the display, sale, lease and maintenance of new or used automobiles, trucks, vans, trailers, recreation vehicles, motorcycles, or similar motorized vehicles.
+This use may include repair facilities.